 - You are pregnant, because it won't work and you will remain pregnant

 - You are allergic to any ingredients in the medication or device

 - You are breastfeeding (specifically not advised with ella)

 Take EC pills as soon as possible.
 Follow package directions.
 Eating a snack or drinking a glass of milk can help reduce nausea.

 You should have a menstrual period within three weeks after EC.
-If you do not have your period within three weeks, you should have a pregnancy test.
-UHS provides Pregnancy Tests.
+If you do not have your period within three weeks, you should have a Pregnancy Test.

 Begin using a reliable, routine method of contraception as soon as possible.
 Also remember to protect yourself from STI by using a condom each time you have sex.

 - For questions, call for Nurse Advice.

 - Emergency Contraception website from the Office of Population Research at Princeton University and the Association of Reproductive Health Professionals